pgr4ham/pgr4ham/README.md

 Web + Desktop Software Engineer
 -------------

-I have been passionate and dedicated to learning about code since I was 10.
+I have been passionate and dedicated to learning about for 6 years and have learnt from html to .net to kernel drivers.

 * Australia #1
 * Portfolio -> pgr4ham.github.io/portfolio